 Chickens love treats and will do absolutely anything for a tasty morsel!
 It’s hard to refuse the odd tidbit to our feathered friends whether that consists of leftovers, some fresh vegetables, or a few cubes of cheese.

-While giving chicken treats is not a bad thing, there are certain types of foods, including fruits and vegetables, that could do more harm than good.
+While giving your chickens treats is not a bad thing, there are certain types of foods, including fruits and vegetables, that could do more harm than good.

 If you want to learn about highly nutritious snacks and which foods to avoid when feeding your chickens, we provide a complete breakdown of the best treats for chickens so you can always keep your birds in good health.